Louis d'Enghein, Comte de Brienne et Conversano

 Consanguinity Index=0.0%

-John de Neville, 3rd Lord Neville was born circa 1330 at Raby, County Durham, England.1,2 He was the son of Ralph de Neville, 2nd Lord Neville and Alice Audley.1 He married Maud de Percy, daughter of Sir Henry Percy, 2nd Lord Percy and Idoine de Clifford, in July 1357 at Alnwick, Northumberland, England.2 He married, firstly, Maud de Percy, daughter of Sir Henry Percy, 2nd Lord Percy and Idoine de Clifford, in 1364.1 He married, secondly, Elizabeth Latimer, Baroness Latimer (of Corby), daughter of William le Latimer, 4th Lord Latimer (of Corby), before 9 October 1381.1 He died on 17 October 1388 at Newcastle-upon-Tyne, Northumberland, England.2
+John de Neville, 3rd Lord Neville was born circa 1330 at Raby, County Durham, EnglandG.1,2 He was the son of Ralph de Neville, 2nd Lord Neville and Alice Audley.1 He married, firstly, Maud de Percy, daughter of Henry de Percy, 2nd Lord Percy and Idoine de Clifford, in 1364.1 He married, secondly, Elizabeth Latimer, Baroness Latimer (of Corby), daughter of William le Latimer, 3rd/4th Lord Latimer (of Corby) and Lady Elizabeth FitzAlan, before 9 October 1381.1 He was also reported to have been married in July 1357 at Alnwick, Northumberland, EnglandG.2 He died on 17 October 1388 at Newcastle-upon-Tyne, Northumberland, EnglandG.2

 Lord Nevill gave the great Nevill Screen to Durham Cathedral, and built the greater part of the present Raby Castle.